Mymyilmaz/idmanagement.gov/_experiments/idfraud.md

 ### Step 0 - Establishing a Resilient Infrastructure

 Before identity fraud incidents, including deepfake-related attacks, ever occur, it is critical for government agencies to proactively establish and maintain a resilient infrastructure.
 This preparatory phase ensures that the agency is well-positioned to detect, respond, and recover from security incidents swiftly and effectively.
 Building a resilient infrastructure involves comprehensive planning, implementation of security best practices, ongoing training, and continuous improvement of security measures.

-Key initiatives in this phase include.
+Key initiatives in this phase include:

 **System Hardening**